RHB Bank: History

+In 2012, RHB Capital Berhad purchased 100% of OSK Investment Bank in a share swap agreement.
+In return, OSK received a 10.27% stake in the entire RHB group.

 In 2013, RHB Banking Group celebrated RHB Bank's 100th Anniversary.

 In 2016, RHB Bank Berhad assumed the listing status of RHB Capital Berhad as the financial holding company.

 In 2017, a merger was proposed between RHB Bank and AmBank Group, but was scrapped as the parties failed to agree on mutually acceptable terms and conditions.